 Andrew Jackson also drove thousands of Native Americans out of their home lands, so he was not exactly a big believer in the importance of racial diversity.
 But he made lasting contributions that helped put power in the hands of working class people.
 The Hermitage documents Jackson’s complicated legacy in fascinating fashion.

-Note: I was a guest of Visit Music City at the Hermitage.
+Note: I was a guest of Visit Music City at the Andrew Jackson Hermitage Mansion.